 Giniversity Botanical Gin

-In gin terms, this bottle of botanical bliss is an absolute bargain.
+In gin terms, this bottle of botanical bliss is an absolute bargain, and it still rivals some of the best Australian gins out there..
 The handpicked botanicals in this bottle have been selected to reflect a unique Australian flavour, with key notes of juniper, sandalwood, eucalyptus, boronia and lemon myrtle standing out.
 Hailing from Margaret River in Western Australia, Giniversity has become one of the state’s best-selling craft gins—with one of the most beautiful label designs btw if you’re looking for a gift.
 Perfect for a sunny afternoon—pair it with your favourite tonic and let the botanicals do the rest.
 Shop it here.

 Manly Spirits Lilly Pilly Pink Gin